All Episodes

 I've gone through those crimes repeatedly.

-You know, it's it's really simple.
+You know, it's really simple.

-The espionage, gross negligence and mishandling classified documents.
+The espionage, gross negligence, and mishandling classified documents.

 That's a crime.